-Somerset Dam is popular among campers, or there are some great cabins available on the northern shores at the NRMA Lake Somerset Holiday Park.
+Somerset Dam is popular among campers, or some great cabins are available on the northern shores at the NRMA Lake Somerset Holiday Park.

 This is a pretty chilled area of the Gold Coast, where you’ll be spending your days mostly in the water.
 The creek is super calm, making it ideal for swimming, kayaking and SUPing.
-There is a sandy beach for the kids to play and along the banks of the creek is a range of bike and walking tracks as well as lots of picnic areas.
+There is a sandy beach for the kids to play and along the banks of the creek is a range of bike and walking tracks and lots of picnic areas.

 Toowoomba is certainly not the destination that usually comes to mind when people think of weekend retreats near Brisbane.
 Still, with its quaint country charm, beautiful parks and historical gems, this Garden City can be a great place to visit.

 Thanks to its 150+ parks and gardens, Toowoomba has earned the name of the Garden City.
 Some of the more popular parks to visit include Queens Park, Laurel Bank Park, the State Rose Garden in Newtown Park, and the Japanese Garden are top picks.

 Things to do in Toowoomba include a visit to the Cobb + Co Museum, checking out the city’s street art and a picnic at Picnic point.
 If you’re reasonably fit, then you’ll also enjoy the climb up Table Top Mountain which has spectacular views once you reach the top.

 Toowoomba has a range of lovely accommodation options.
 Stay in an old Qlder complete with roaring log fire and snuggle up with your loved ones.